An out-of-control Chinese rocket crashed back to Earth over the Indian Ocean

 "As we've launched more and more satellites into space, the problem has gotten progressively worse," James Blake, an astrophysicist Ph.D. student at the University of Warwick studying orbital debris, told CNET last November.

-As of April 5, McDowell suggests we still don't know where the booster will come down but it's return is likely to occur on May 8 or 9.

-On April 6, U.S. defense secretary Lloyd Austin said the US doesn't "have a plan to shoot the rocket down" and is hopeful it will "land in a place where it won't harm anyone."
+On April 6, U.S. defense secretary Lloyd Austin said the US didn't "have a plan to shoot the rocket down" and hoped it would "land in a place where it won't harm anyone."

+After the reported re-entry on Sunday, NASA administrator Bill Nelson released a written statement critical of China.
+"Spacefaring nations must minimize the risks to people and property on Earth of re-entries of space objects and maximize transparency regarding those operations," he wrote.

+"It is clear that China is failing to meet responsible standards regarding their space debris."

 Want to see what it looked like before its fiery end?
 Gianluca Masi of Ceccano, Italy, managed to capture an image, which he shared on his Virtual Telescope Project 2.0 website.